< 1.0 EU per μg protein as determined by the LAL method.

-A DNA sequence encoding the extracellular domain (Met1-Val202) of human HVEM (NP_003811.2) was expressed with a polyhistidine tag at the C-terminus.
+A DNA sequence encoding the TNFRSF17 (NP_001183.2) (Met1-Ala54) was expressed with the C-terminal polyhistidine-tagged Fc region of human IgG1 at the C-terminus and a signal peptide at the N-terminus.
 The purified protein was biotinylated in vitro.

-The recombinant human HVEM consists of 177 amino acids and predicts a molecular mass of 19 kDa.
+The recombinant TNFRSF17 consists of 302 amino acids and predicts a molecular mass of 34 kDa.

 Please refer to the specific buffer information in the hard copy of CoA.